 Byers - Deer Trail is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Byers - Deer Trail is nearly on par with the US average for all cities of 21.84%: 20.41% of adults 25 and older in Byers - Deer Trail have a bachelor's degree or advanced degree.
+The percentage of adults in Byers - Deer Trail who are college-educated is close to the national average for all communities of 21.84%: 20.41% of the adults in Byers - Deer Trail have a bachelor's degree or advanced degree.

 The per capita income in Byers - Deer Trail in 2022 was $39,299, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
 This equates to an annual income of $157,196 for a family of four.
 However, Byers - Deer Trail contains both very wealthy and poor people as well.